 The solution is to exclude R2 as Next Hop IP address.
 This will simply skip all the flows passing from router R1 to R2.
 Flows will be then matched and processed only by router R2.
-The same applies for flows from Host B to Host A - excluding R1 as Next Hop will skip flows from R2 to R1.
+The same applies for flows from Host B to Host A - excluding R1 as Next Hop IP address will skip all the flows passing from router R2 to R1.
+These flows will be processed only by R1.

-Have in mind that all other traffic (not having R2 and R1 as next hop) will be captured.
+Have in mind that all other traffic (that does not have R2 and R1 as next hop) will be captured.